• Skip to primary navigation

 2. Add the room temperature cream cheese and sugar to food processor and process until smooth and creamy.

-3. Add the eggnog, corn starch, vanilla, rum flavoring, cinnamon, and nutmeg.
+3. Add the eggnog, cornstarch, vanilla, rum flavoring, cinnamon, and nutmeg.

 4. Pulse several times until well combined and creamy.